natema/ema-webpage/research.md

 Starting in 2019, I've been working on the theory of sparsification of artificial neural networks ([LTH], [SLTH], [RSS]), and on other problems in machine learning ([HID]).

-Starting in 2021, I've also been working on an [integrated assessment modeling library](https://github.com/natema/WorldDynamics.jl), with the goal of applying **scientific machine learning** to develop models related to [sustainable development goals](https://en.wikipedia.org/wiki/Sustainable_Development_Goals).
+Starting in 2021, I've also been contributing [integrated assessment modeling software in Julia](https://github.com/worlddynamics), with the goal of applying **scientific machine learning** to develop models related to [sustainable development goals](https://en.wikipedia.org/wiki/Sustainable_Development_Goals).

 ## v2.0: Computational Neuroscience